thebrodi/icsob2024.github.io/PhDRetreatSubmissions/index.md

 <b>Target Audience:</b>

 PhD students should consider participating in this PhD Retreat if they have already identified a topic to focus their PhD thesis on and have a proposed methodological plan (early-stage PhD students).
 The PhD Retreat also invites PhD students who are in the mid-stage progress of their thesis (mid-stage PhD students).
-However, the PhD Retreat is NOT suitable for PhD students at the end of their PhD (? are we sure?)  and who have completed all of their research activities.
+However, the PhD Retreat is NOT suitable for PhD students at the end of their PhD and who have completed all of their research activities.

 The main goals of the PhD Retreat are to provide an opportunity for PhD students to: